James Beck: Death

 By 1973, Beck had recorded five series of Dad's Army and had nearly finished working on the sixth, besides working on the radio series of the show.
 All of the location filming and studio recording for five of the planned seven episodes of Series Six had been completed when Beck suddenly fell ill while opening a school fête in aid of Guide Dogs for the Blind.
 He returned home and within an hour was taken to Queen Mary's Hospital, Roehampton suffering from pancreatitis.
 He died three weeks later of a combination of heart failure, renal failure, and pancreatitis.
 He was 44.

 The last time Beck's Dad's Army co-stars saw him alive was on Friday 13 July 1973 at the Playhouse Theatre in London, where he recorded two radio episodes of Dad's Army, which ran alongside the TV series.
 The following afternoon Beck suddenly became ill.

 His death was a great shock to his fellow cast members, as well as to Jimmy Perry and David Croft.
 Perry has said that heavy drinking was common in show business at the time, and that he paid little attention to Beck's habit until he "saw Jimmy’s legs and they were purple.
 It was the last episode he appeared in before he died".

-In the episode, "The Recruit" (the series 6 finale), Mainwaring reads a note written by Walker apologising for his absence, as he has gone "up to the Smoke" (to London) to conduct one of his deals.
+As a result of the filming of exterior locations being completed before the studio filming, the character of Walker appears in several episodes in exterior shots but not in studio shots.
+To explain the character of Walker eventually totally disappearing from the series, the episode, "The Recruit" (the series 6 finale), Mainwaring reads a note written by Walker apologising for his absence, as he has gone "up to the Smoke" (London) to conduct one of his deals.
+The character was not referenced again in the series.